Reptiles, turtles and company

 Superstar birds

-The star birds of Amsterdam are the many blue herons.
-At the water's edge, they can be seen waiting patiently near the fishermen in the hope that they will share their booty with them.
-This always earns them many photos, by tourists not always very reassured.
-At the famous Albert Cuyp market, they gather at the fish stalls to get the leftovers.
-Other typical birds are crows, jackdaws, magpies, black crows.
-You will also see jays flying around with acorns in their beaks in autumn, building up their winter reserves.
-Many songbirds are present: starling, hedge sparrow, blackbird and the wren.
-Throughout the spring, visitors are treated to the songs of the blackbird.
+Amsterdam's star birds are the many blue herons.
+At the water's edge, they can be seen waiting patiently by fishermen in the hope that they will share their catch with them.
+They are always photographed by tourists, who are not always reassured.
+At the famous Albert Cuyp market, they flock to the fish stalls to pick up the leftovers.
+Other typical birds include ravens, jackdaws, magpies and black crows.
+You'll also see jays flying around with acorns in their beaks in autumn, building up their winter reserves.
+Many songbirds are present: starling, hedge sparrow, blackbird and wren.
+Throughout spring, visitors are treated to the songs of the blackbird.

 A flora that is impoverished